ScaledMap/LoadOut/README.md

 -------
 features/
 -------
 atomatically sorts out images.
 Added navigation options if you want to open up a url inside a webview.
 Sorts out youtube channels by default.
 You can see the most recent videos on bookmarked youtube channels.
 Added an option to open youtube links in a random invidious instance or libreddit instance.
 Added a search bar to search through all your bookmarks and a search bar for icons.
 There is a cardview section which is an alternative to using the dropdown(noscript will break the dropdown).
+Can color code categories.
 You can choose what bookmarks open when the application is loaded.
 You can choose what page is loaded in general.
 Most of the features are in the settings section.
+Customizeable backgrounds.
 The invidious links option parses the github .json file.
 You can be update the instance list by just replaceing the json file with the redownloaded json list https://api.invidious.io/.
 It's saved as instances.json in the static folder.
 I think the kevinrocks instance is dead.
 That isn't an error in the application.
 A few of the instances on the list went down in the last week or so.